Tuwaiq-Data-Science-Bootcamp-V3/Bootcamp-Project-4-Machine-Learning/Readme.md

 ## conclusion and recommendations
-From the table above, it is clear that for the present problem, the best performing model is Decision Tree Regression model with the highest R square (Coefficient of Determination) and least RMAE.
+From the table above, it is clear that for the present problem, the best performing model is Decision Tree Regression model with the highest R square (Coefficient of Determination) and least RMSE.

 ### Resource